Music at Great Linford Primary School.

 Some of our children look forward to once again participating within these festivals showcasing a mixture of talents including; dance, drama and instrumental performances.

-Year 4 are lucky enough to be having tooty flute lessons this year with Miss Creed!
+Year 4 are lucky enough to be having tooty flute lessons with Miss Creed!

 Look out for performances at the Christmas and Summer Fayres to see how our instrumental skills develop over the year.